CASE STUDY

 These glasses are BLE-based technology using Augment Reality features that are able to provide athletes with real-time data like speed, distance, cadence, calory count, heart rate, etc. Additionally, it can communicate with such popular cycling apps as Strava, MapMyRide, and TrainingPeaks.

-Users can actually see the data in front of their eyes while wearing glasses.
+Users can actually see the data in front of their eyes while wearing glasses, thanks to an intuitive interface.
 To see more visual content and videos on how the Solos are used, you can visit their Kickstarter page.

 iBeacons & Bluetooth Devices for Gym Management Automation